Email us with questions or suggestions on more Videos & How-Tos.

 Different databases uses different terminology for Subject Headings.

 Engineering Village calls them Controlled Vocabulary.
-In PubMed they're called MeSH.
-Which stands for Medical Subject Headings.
-PsycINFO calls them Descriptors.
-(Note: The PsycINFO interface has changed, and now calls them "Subjects".)
+[Note: Western Libraries no longer subscribes to Engineering Village.]
+In PubMed they're called MeSH, which stands for Medical Subject Headings.
 CINAHL calls them Subject Headings.
 Academic Search Complete calls them Subject Terms.

 To learn how to find and use appropriate Subject Headings.
 Let's conduct a search using Academic Search Complete, a multi-disciplinary database.
 We are interested in finding articles related to magnetic susceptibility of DNA.

 We type magnetic susceptibility in the first search box and Deoxyribonucleic acid in the second one.
 Our search retrieves one article.

 This article seems relevant.
 Click on the title to the Subject Terms assigned to it.
 Two out of five subject terms are relevant to your topic.